silicon-heaven/shv-doc/src/rpcmethods.md

     expected.
   * `3` for signature `ret(param)` that is value is returned and parameter is expected.
-* `flags` that is integer assembled from the following values:
+* `3` that is integer assembled from the following values:
   * `1` (`1 << 0`) specifies that method is a signal and thus can't be
     explicitly called but rather it gets automatically emitted on some event.
 It is highly suggested to use this only for methods called `chng` (see the